 Copying your standard LinkedIn InMail template into an email and swapping the name.
 Developers on GitHub expect technical credibility.
 If your message reads like a generic recruiter pitch, it’ll get deleted.

 Targeting only the highest-follower profiles.
-A developer with 10,000 followers has heard from dozens of recruiters this month.
+An engineer with 10,000 followers has heard from dozens of recruiters this month.
 Someone with 50-200 followers and consistent contributions to relevant projects is more likely to respond and may be equally qualified.

-For more tactics on writing messages developers actually reply to, see our guide on how to recruit software engineers.
+More tactics on writing messages engineers actually reply to are in our guide on how to recruit software engineers.

 When Manual GitHub Sourcing Hits Its Limits